leeandrew135/The-Music-Box/README.md

 ## Technologies Used

 - **HTML5**: For the basic structure of the webpage, including the `<audio>` and `<canvas>` elements.
-- **JavaScript**: To handle the logic for audio playback, visualization rendering, and interactivity.
+- **JavaScript**: To handle the logic for audio playback, visualisation rendering, and user interaction.
-- **Web Audio API**: To process and analyze the audio file in real-time for frequency data.
+- **Web Audio API**: Processes and analyses the audio file in real time for frequency data.
-- **Canvas API**: To render the visual representation of the audio data.
+- **Canvas API**: Renders the visual representation of the audio data.

 ---

-## Code Breakdown

-### **HTML Structure:**

-- `#button-play`: A button that toggles between play and pause states.
-It includes an image that changes based on the music playback state.
-- `#audio-player`: The audio player that plays the MP3 file.
-- `#visualiser`: A canvas element that displays the sound visualization.

-### **JavaScript Functionality:**

-- **Play/Pause Toggle**: The play button toggles between playing and pausing the audio file.
-The button's image also switches between play and pause icons accordingly.
-- **Audio Context and Analyzer**: The Web Audio API is used to analyze the frequency data of the MP3 file, and this data is used to generate the visual representation of the sound.
-- **Visualizer**: Bars are drawn on the canvas based on the frequency data, with each bar representing a specific frequency range in the audio.

----

-## Visualizer Details
+## Visualiser Details

-The visualizer works by:
+The visualiser works by:

-- Using the `AnalyserNode` from the Web Audio API to analyze the frequency data of the audio.
+- Using the `AnalyserNode` from the Web Audio API to analyse the frequency data of the audio.
 - Each frequency bin's value is used to generate a vertical bar on the canvas, with the bar height proportional to the frequency value.
-- The bars are mirrored along the center of the canvas, creating a "double" visual effect.
+- The bars are mirrored along the center of the canvas, creating a "mirrored" visual effect.
-- The colors of the bars are dynamically generated based on the frequency and position in the array.
+- The colours of the bars are dynamically generated based on the frequency and position in the array.

 ---